QiningDeng/Layer-aware-reconstructable-landslide-geometry/README.md

 If this repository is useful for you, please cite.

-If you use the raw synthetic MatDEM layered-profile images or derivative datasets generated from them, please also cite:
+If you use the raw synthetic MatDEM layered-profile images or derivative datasets generated from them, please also cite.

-Cui, Y., Gong, C., Zheng, J., Wang, K., Han, J., Liu, W., Zhou, Y., 2026.
-AI-enhanced landslide deposition prediction: a novel framework integrating discrete element method and generative adversarial networks.
-Engineering Geology, 108752. https://doi.org/10.1016/j.enggeo.2026.108752.

-If you use the RER2023-derived data or reproduce the RER2023 preprocessing workflow, please obtain and cite the original RER2023 dataset according to its official publication and data repository.